siwei-lu/goerr/README.md

 The value will be the first element of an array returned by `goerr`.
 Any error throwed when calling the function will be the second element of the array.

-**Note**: You can not return a `Promise` object in the `throwableFunction`.
-If you really want to handle asynchronous errors, see next part.
+**Note**: You cannot return a `Promise` object in the `throwableFunction`.
+If you want to handle asynchronous errors, see the next section.

 #### API